 In 2012 the bakery showcase (a.k.a. bread fair) moved to a larger space at AB Tech College, a few miles south of downtown.
 Classes were taught in the kitchens and lecture hall at the college.
 In 2018 the fair moved to the New Belgium Brewery, with classes at locations around town.

-I usually teach a “Beginning Kneading” class in which participants mix and knead a dough which they take home to bake.
+I sometimes teach a “Beginning Kneading” class in which participants mix and knead a dough which they take home to bake.
 During the dough’s autolease, we have a lesson on tips for improving your bread.
 (The class is only one-and-a-half hours but I cram as much information in as I can!)
 I also set up a Bread Science demo table in the fair and sell books.

 If you’ve never been to Asheville, it is a great place to visit!
 And I’m not just saying that to convince you to come; Asheville is on my list of best towns in America.
 The downtown is filled with locally-owned shops and restaurants (including many vegetarian options!), two hostels, a great bookstore, a craft supply store, breweries, the historic Mast General Store, and even a Chocolate Lounge.
 (You can tour the French Broad Chocolate Factory on Saturdays and learn how they import cacao beans direct from farmers and roast them with solar-power!)
 Somehow, the barrier of mountains around the city has kept out all the chain stores, which cluster unhappily by the interstate in all their strip-mall ugliness.

 Get details about this year’s festival and purchase tickets at www.ashevillebreadfestival.com.
 They are usually available by mid-February.

 Photos from the 2013 festival.

 Short (tiny) video of the Bakers’ Showcase at 10 am.